programminghistorian/jekyll/en/lessons/teach-history-and-languages-with-strategy-game.md

 {% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-10.png" alt="From Atlas's main menu, click 'File,' and then 'Open Heightmap'." caption="Figure 10.
 Importing a heightmap file inside Atlas." %}

-If you've followed the Mount Beuvray example, here is how it would look:
+If you have followed the Mount Beuvray example, here is how it would look:

 {% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-11.png" alt="The three dimensional-topographic map of Mont Beuvray initially imported into Atlas.
 It appears as a disk with grass-like texture, using shadows and shading to represent the varied elevations." caption="Figure 11.
 Topographic map of Mont Beuvray, initially imported into Atlas." %}